ukhsa-collaboration/pygom/doc/source/unroll/unrollSimple.rst

     In [9]: ode.getTransitionMatrix()

 and the last line shows that the transition matrix is empty.
 This is the expected result because :class:`SimulateOdeModel` was not initialized using transitions.
+We populate the transition matrix below and demonstrate the difference.

 .. ipython::